 Making your own decisions

 As an adult, you do have to be in the driver’s seat when it comes to making decisions.
+That is especially true when it comes to your financial responsibilities.
 However, if your parents are still supporting you financially in some way, they do still have a hold over some of the decisions you make.

 The beauty of being an independent adult is if you want to buy a new car or go on a trip then you can do that!
 For this reason, you can fall on the dependence on your parents and the idea is that you overcome the co-dependency and you let them know that.